Agencies Responsible for regulating drones in the State of Pennsylvania

 It is recommended that recreational drone operators consult the Federal Aviation Administration (FAA) rules and regulations on the proper use of recreational drones and use common sense when operating these devices around crowded public areas, wildlife, or historic resources.

-Notes for Commercial Drone Services operations in Pennsylvania
+Notes for operating Commercial Drone Services in Pennsylvania

 If you have a small drone that is less than 55 pounds, you can fly for work or business by following the Drone Laws in the USA defined by FAA Part 107 guidelines.